 Power light Lamp light Temperature light Status and solution Red Off Red Projector has overheated and turned off.
 Leave it turned off to cool down for five minutes.
 Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
-If operating the projector at high altitude, turn on High Altitude Mode.
-If overheating continues, replace the air filter.
+If operating the projector at high altitude, turn on High Altitude Mode. • If overheating continues, replace the air filter.
 If the problem persists, unplug the projector and contact Epson for help.
 Red Flashing red Off Lamp has a problem.
 Check to see if the lamp is burned out, broken, or installed incorrectly.
 Reseat or replace the lamp as necessary.
-Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
-If operating the projector at high altitude, turn on High Altitude Mode.
-If the problem persists, unplug the projector and contact Epson for help.
-On Flashing orange Off Replace the lamp soon to avoid damage.
+Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects. • If operating the projector at high altitude, turn on High Altitude Mode . • If the problem persists, unplug the projector and contact Epson for help.
+Varies Flashing orange Off Replace the lamp soon to avoid damage.
 Do not continue using the projector.
 Red Off Flashing red A fan or sensor has a problem.
 Turn the projector off, unplug it, and contact Epson for help.
+Varies Flashing orange Flashing orange An obstacle has been detected around the projection window.
+Remove the obstacle, or clean the obstacle sensors.
+If the problem persists, unplug the projector and contact Epson for help.
 Red or flashing red Flashing red Flashing red Internal projector error.
 Turn the projector off, unplug it, and contact Epson for help.